 With some of the finest arts facilities in the country and experienced professionals in support it is no surprise that drama is a key part of Warwick School life.
 Our dynamic and popular curriculum for all age-groups is backed up by a diverse programme of workshops, trips and performance opportunities ensuring the performing arts are experienced, celebrated and enjoyed by all.

 We take pride in our extensive Co-Curricular programme.
 With support from our dedicated Graduate Assistants, we offer a wide range of opportunities.
-Productions provide an outstanding vehicle for the boys to work constructively together throughout the year.
+Productions provide an outstanding vehicle for the pupils to work constructively together throughout the year.
 Many enjoy providing production support through technical, set design and crew or costume/make-up roles.
-Furthermore, boys can work towards LAMDA examinations and gain valuable qualifications in acting, verse and prose.
+Furthermore, pupils can work towards LAMDA examinations and gain valuable qualifications in acting, verse and prose.

 Pleasingly many Warwickians go onto the creative industries as actors, theatre makers or technicians but all enjoy lifelong benefits including a deep appreciation of the arts brought about by direct and positive first-hand experience.